-The Panel Study of Income Dynamics (PSID) announces a call for papers for the 2023 PSID Annual User Conference.
+The Panel Study of Income Dynamics (PSID) announces a call for papers for the 2024 Annual User Conference.
 The conference encourages submissions that use data from PSID or its supplements-the Child Development Supplement (CDS), the Transition into Adulthood Supplement (TAS), the Disability and Use of Time Supplement (DUST), the Childhood Retrospective Circumstances Study (CRCS), or the Wellbeing and Daily Life Supplement (WB).

-The submission deadline is July 9th, 2023.
-Notifications will be sent out by July 15th for oral presentations and posters.
-The conference will be held at the University of Michigan's Institute for Social Research in Ann Arbor, Michigan, September 14-15th, 2023.
-Travel and lodging expenses will be available for one author per accepted paper.
+The submission deadline is July 1st, 2024.
+Papers will be accepted for the conference, either for presentation or as posters.
+The conference will be held at the University of Michigan's Institute for Social Research in Ann Arbor, Michigan, September 12-13th, 2024.
+Travel and lodging expenses will be covered for one author per accepted paper/poster.
 Meals will be provided to all conference participants.

-The goals of the PSID Annual User Conference are to provide new and experienced researchers with a forum to present preliminary results, to obtain comments and feedback from experienced PSID data users and PSID study staff, to facilitate future collaborations including NIH and NSF proposal submissions, to learn about new PSID data, and to provide feedback to PSID about study content and future data collections.
+The goals of the PSID Annual User Conference are to provide new and experienced researchers with a forum to present preliminary results, to obtain comments and feedback from experienced PSID data users and study faculty and staff, to facilitate future collaborations including NIH and NSF proposal submissions, to learn about new PSID data, and to provide feedback to PSID about study content and future data collections.